Marines: Iran

 Since the Iranian Revolution in 1979, the number of marines in the Islamic Republic of Iran Navy (IRIN) has expanded to 2,600 personnel, in two marine brigades, each composed of three battalions.
 Their mission is to provide security throughout the Arabian Sea and free waters, as well as securing routes for Iranian ships in the Gulf of Aden.

-The Navy of the Islamic Revolutionary Guard Corps (IRGCN) maintains several units which may perform marine-type functions.
+The Islamic Revolutionary Guard Corps Navy (IRGCN) maintains several units that may perform marine-type functions.
 It also has a Takavar naval commando battalion, called Sepah Navy Special Force (SNSF).
 They are tasked with providing security in the Persian Gulf and Strait of Hormuz, as well as conducting anti-piracy missions to assist Iranian ships.

 Iraq

 The Iraqi Navy is a small force with 1,500 sailors and 800 marines designed to protect the shoreline and inland waterways from insurgent infiltration.
 The navy will have coastal patrol squadrons, assault boat squadrons and a marine battalion.
 The force will consist of 2,000 to 2,500 sailors by 2010.